British Society of Aesthetics Connections: Aesthetics and Political Epistemology

 - How do debates about free speech, blocking and partisan epistemology relate to cultural expression?

-Confirmed speakers include Gemma Bird (Liverpool), Sarah Fine (Cambridge), Rachel Fraser (Oxford), Thi Nguyen (Utah), Paul Taylor (Penn State), Lauren Ware (Kent) and Regina Rini (YorkU).
+Our confirmed speakers are Gemma Bird (Liverpool), Sarah Fine (Cambridge), Rachel Fraser (Oxford), Alice Halberd (UCL), Allan Hazlett (Washington), C. Thi Nguyen (Utah, online), Alexandra Plakias (Hamilton, online), Justo Serrano Zamora (Málaga), Paul C. Taylor (Vanderbilt), Lauren Ware (Kent) and Emilia L. Wilson (St Andrews).

 Image: Hannah Höch, Cut with the Kitchen Knife Dada through the Last Weimar Beer-Belly Cultural Epoch in Germany, 1919-20, photomontage (detail).